darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 #### 1.1.
 Dataset and Pre-processing

-The project utilises the **CUB-200 dataset**, which contains 11,788 images of 200 bird species.
+The project utilises the **Caltech-UCSD Birds 200 (CUB-200) dataset**, which contains 6,033 images of 200 bird species.
 The provided data was split into a training set of 4,829 images and a test set.

 An initial analysis of the dataset revealed a slight class imbalance, with the number of images per class ranging from 20 to 39.
 The imbalance ratio (max/min) was calculated to be 1.95:1.
 While not extreme, this imbalance was noted, and its potential impact was considered during evaluation by using macro-averaged metrics that treat each class equally.